Hryhoriy Surkis

-Hryhoriy Mykhailovych Surkis (Григорій Михайлович Суркіс; born 4 September 1949) is a Ukrainian businessman, one of five vice-presidents of UEFA since 24 May 2013.
+Hryhoriy Mykhailovych Surkis (Григорій Михайлович Суркіс; born 4 September 1949) is a Ukrainian businessman who has been one of five vice-presidents of UEFA since 24 May 2013.
 Surkis was the president of Football Federation of Ukraine until September 2012.

 Biography

 Hryhoriy's father Mikhail Davydovych Surkis was a military doctor, and his mother Rimma Yanivna Surkis was a sales specialist.
 He has two children, daughter Svitlana and son Vyacheslav.
 His brother Ihor Surkis is current chairman of Dynamo Kyiv.

 Education and professional career

 In 1972 he finished the Kyiv Technological Institute of Food Industry with a speciality in food production machines and apparatuses.

 From 1972 to 1974 he worked as a senior engineer in material-technological logistics for Holovplodvynprom (Main Directorate of Wine Industry) of Ukraine.

 From 1975 to 1988 he worked as a deputy-chief at "Kyivzhytlorembudmontazh" (Kyiv City Municipal Housing Remodeling and Construction Company), foreman of the SRBU#1 (Specialized Repair and Construction Directorate) in Kharkiv, and chief of logistics for RBU No. 3.

 Then and until 1991 he held a variety of a technical leadership positions at the Kyiv City Council such as chief engineer, chief of department, and others.

 From 1991 to 1993 Surkis became the general director of "Dynamo-Atlantic".
 From 1993 to 1998 he was the president of the Ukrainian industrial financial concern Slavutych.